MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-ediscovery-holds.md

 search.appverid:
 - MOE150
 - MET150
-description: "You can create a hold that's associated with a Core eDiscovery case to preserve content that may be relevant to an investigation. "
+description: "You can create a hold that's associated with a Core eDiscovery case to preserve content that may be relevant to an investigation."
 ---

 # Create an eDiscovery hold